 Design and Build(D&B)

-In this type of procurement, the same contractor is meant to design and construct the project, meaning that a closer collaboration is required in the process and all risks are allocated to the contractor.
+In this type of construction procurement, the same contractor is meant to design and construct the project, meaning that a closer collaboration is required in the process and all risks are allocated to the contractor.
 The design and build responsibility is usually covered by the contractor.
 The consultant’s scope is only limited to the management of the contract.
 The client is responsible for finance and operations.

 Joint Venture or Partnering